Journalist, Author, Corporate Advisor

 Stories unite people.

 For more than 25 years, David’s signature style has been to use the power of stories and news-style photos to unite people.
 Real stories – timely, appealing, visual – capture favorable audience awareness for clients.
-It is a technique that eclipses traditional marketing, media relations, and PR tactics.
+It is a technique that eclipses traditional marketing and media relations tactics.

 David taught strategic communications, the tenets of journalism, and news writing for many years as an adjunct professor at the University of Virginia and has been a lecturer at the George Washington University graduate school of communications.